-(Models ACXD, ATD, ATDR, ATDW, ATDWR - OPTIONAL)
+(MODELS ACXD, ATD, ATDR, ATDW, ATDWR - OPTIONAL)

+When the controller is shipped loose, it can be installed externally, or alternatively it can be installed inside of the fan 90 degrees from the disconnect switch.
 Speed control is available using 115/60/1 open type PSC or shaded pole motors.
 Connect control in series with motor and line voltage (115V only).
 Never connect across line.
 See Connection Diagram.